Civil Rights

 Federal Judge Maame Ewusi-Mensah Frimpong issued a landmark ruling ordering the Trump administration to stop indiscriminate immigration sweeps in Southern California.
 The ruling came after the ACLU brought a case alleging unconstitutional arrests and denial of attorney access.
 The judge found …

-Judge Maame Ewusi-Mensah Frimpong ICE DHS U.S. District Court Central District of California ACLU of Southern California immigration-enforcement ice judicial-intervention racial-profiling constitutional-violation +4 more
+Judge Maame Ewusi-Mensah Frimpong Immigration and Customs Enforcement (ICE) Department of Homeland Security U.S. District Court Central District of California ACLU of Southern California immigration-enforcement ice judicial-intervention racial-profiling constitutional-violation +4 more

 Read more →